-- Current valid Arizona Motor Vehicle Department Driver's License/Instruction Permit/ID card (issued October 1, 1996 or later). - Driver's license issued in another state, territory or possession of the U.S., except per Arizona law for the following states that do not verify lawful presence in the U.S.: Hawaii, Maryland, Massachusetts, Michigan, New Mexico, North Carolina, Oregon, Texas, Utah and Washington. - Confirmation of citizenship through the Free Application for Federal Student Aid (FAFSA) process. - BIA or tribal ID card, certificate of birth or certificate of Indian blood. - Birth certificate showing birth in the United States, which includes Puerto Rico (on or after January 13, 1941), Guam, the U.S. Virgin Islands (on or after January 17, 1917), American Samoa, Swains Island or the Northern Mariana Islands, unless the person was born to foreign diplomats residing in the U.S.
+- Current valid Arizona Motor Vehicle Department Driver's License/Instruction Permit/ID card (issued October 1, 1996 or later). - Driver's license issued in another state, territory or possession of the U.S., except those that do not require verification of lawful presence required by Arizona law. - Confirmation of citizenship through the Free Application for Federal Student Aid (FAFSA) process. - BIA or tribal ID card, certificate of birth or certificate of Indian blood. - Birth certificate showing birth in the United States, which includes Puerto Rico (on or after January 13, 1941), Guam, the U.S. Virgin Islands (on or after January 17, 1917), American Samoa, Swains Island or the Northern Mariana Islands, unless the person was born to foreign diplomats residing in the U.S.